cascadan/bb_i2c_master/README.md

 __Interrupt driven (or not!)__

-The edge transitions is executed by calling `bb_i2c_master_edge_processor()` what is intended to occur inside a periodic ISR (Timer interruption) for a more efficient performance.
+The edge transitions are executed by calling `bb_i2c_master_edge_processor()` what is intended to occur inside a periodic ISR (timer interruption) for a more efficient performance.
 However, the user is free to use other approaches like periodic task or loop with delay loops (less efficient).

 __Other caracteristics__